 In the prospecting phase of finding a web development company, it’s just a matter of talking to a few companies and seeing which one is best suited for you.

 2. Communication is key.

-The tricky aspect of outsourcing is communication.
+The tricky aspect of outsourcing is communication to an external dedicated development team .
 Different time zones, work schedules, and availability are just three hard-to-control elements when outsourcing web development projects.